vinayakkulkarni/vuejs-sort/README.md

 	data() {
 		return {
-			// Our data object that holds the Laravel paginator data
+			// Our data object that holds the Sorting data
 			sortingData: {},
 		}
 	},